-&lt;sup>1 These Conventions include in particular: ETS No. 24 (Extradition, and Additional Protocols ETS Nos 86, 98 and 209), 30 (Mutual assistance in criminal matters and Additional Protocols ETS Nos 99 and 182), 51 (Supervision of Conditionally sentenced or Conditionally released Offenders), 70 (International validity of criminal judgments), 73 (Transfer of criminal proceedings), 112 (Transfer of sentenced persons and its Protocol ETS No. 167).
+1 These Conventions include in particular: ETS No. 24 (Extradition, and Additional Protocols ETS Nos 86, 98 and 209), 30 (Mutual assistance in criminal matters and Additional Protocols ETS Nos 99 and 182), 51 (Supervision of Conditionally sentenced or Conditionally released Offenders), 70 (International validity of criminal judgments), 73 (Transfer of criminal proceedings), 112 (Transfer of sentenced persons and its Protocol ETS No. 167).

-On the basis of the elements presented, notably, in the following documents: Proposals of the PC-OC concerning normative and practical measures to improve the operation of relevant conventions (PC-OC (2008) 05 and 06), approved by the CDPC at its 56th plenary session (CDPC (2007) 23).
-Conventions as quoted in footnote 2.
+2 On the basis of the elements presented, notably, in the following documents: Proposals of the PC-OC concerning normative and practical measures to improve the operation of relevant conventions (PC-OC (2008) 05 and 06), approved by the CDPC at its 56th plenary session (CDPC (2007) 23).

-- and bilateral consultation channels which will assist practitioners (government officials, judges and prosecutors) in the implementation of the conventions on international co-operation in criminal matters; - (iv) a user-friendly website will allow practitioners to find legal and practical information (including, for example legal standards, case-law, practical guidelines, model forms, thematic background papers and non-binding opinions of the PC-OC) needed to implement the main conventions on international co-operation in criminal matters.
+- relationship between extradition and asylum proceedings, the application of the "aut dedere aut iudiciare" principle, the use of "diplomatic guarantees" in international co-operation and mutual legal assistance for the purpose of criminal, civil or administrative proceedings against legal entities; - (v) concrete problems experienced by Parties to the conventions3 are identified at an early stage by discussion during meetings and on an on-line forum, practical solutions are proposed and ways are found to facilitate bilateral consultation; - (vi) where a need has been identified, practical procedural guidelines and bilateral consultation channels are developed to assist practitioners (government officials, judges and prosecutors) in the implementation of the conventions on international co-operation in criminal matters4; - (vii) a user-friendly website will allow practitioners to find legal and practical information (including, for example legal standards, case-law, practical guidelines, model forms, thematic background papers and non-binding opinions of the PC-OC) needed to implement the main conventions on international co-operation in criminal matters.
 Practitioners will furthermore have the possibility to ask questions to the PC-OC.